jjanizek/vcr-paper/README.md

 ### Experiments

-1. To replicate the synthetic data experiments in Fig. 2/Fig. 3 etc, run the script in src/experiments/fig_2.py, and then plot with src/plotsplot_nonadv_composite.py
+1. To replicate the synthetic data experiments in Fig. 2/Fig. 3 etc, run the script in src/experiments/fig_2_synthetic.py
-2. To replicate the synthetic data experiments in Fig. 4, run the script in src/experiments/fig_4.py
+2. To replicate the synthetic data experiments in Fig. 4, run the script in src/experiments/fig_4_experiment.py
-3. To measure classification performance of models (like Fig. 5), run the script in src/experiments/fig_5.py
+3. To measure classification performance of models (like Fig. 5), run the script in src/experiments/fig_5_auroc.py
+4. To generate explanations for DDI models (like Fig. 6), run the script in src/experiments/run_all_ddi_experiments.sh
+5. To generate manual intervention-type experiments (like Fig. 12), run the src/experiments/run_purple_dot_exp.sh